hshaikh2020/COP4331ShoppingCartApp/README.md

    next=> open target folder to access ShoppingCartApp-1.0-SNAPSHOT.jar next=> now double click on ShoppingCartApp-1.0-SNAPSHOT.jar to open and run the shoppcart app.
    ```
+Note: If the program gives an error from double clicking, try running it through command prompt instead.
+1. In command prompt, navigate to the directory containing the ShoppingCartApp-1.0-SNAPSHOT.jar file
+2. Run the command "java -jar ShoppingCartApp-1.0-SNAPSHOT.jar"

 <p align="right">(<a href="#readme-top">back to top</a>)</p>